QuixThe2nd/Stretchyfile/README.md

 ## Syntax

 The syntax of Stretchyfile is very similar to Caddyfile's syntax.
 In fact, you can input a raw Caddyfile and it will output the exact same Caddyfile.
-Any line of code that uses Stretchyfile-specific code, must start with a `$`.
+Any line of code that uses Stretchyfile-specific code, must start with a `$`, otherwise it'll be skipped over.

 ### Variables